hyperb1iss/signalrgb-homeassistant/README.md

 5. Click "Install" and wait for the installation to complete.
 6. Restart Home Assistant.

-NOTE: This component isn't in the official HACS repository yet.
-You can add it as a custom repository for now- go to HACS, click on the 3 dots, click custom repositories, and enter "hyperb1iss/signalrgb-homeassistant" for the repository and select "Integration" for the category.
+> **Note**: This component isn't in the official HACS repository yet.
+You can add it as a custom repository:
+> 1. Go to HACS
+> 2. Click on the three dots in the top right corner
+> 3. Select "Custom repositories"
+> 4. Enter "hyperb1iss/signalrgb-homeassistant" for the repository
+> 5. Select "Integration" for the category
+> 6. Click "Add"

 ### Manual Installation